NEUROIMAGING / MAGNETIC RESONANCE

 - linear (lower risk of allergic reaction than macrocyclic agents)

-- macrocyclic (lower instability, resulting in a lower risk of NSF and gadolinium deposition)
+- macrocyclic (lower instability, resulting in a reduced risk of NSF and gadolinium deposition)

 - according to the method of administration